swdotcom/swdc-vscode-100-days-of-code/README.md

 -   **Collect milestones**: Work toward milestones while coding and unlock badges for your accomplishments along the way.

--   **Build your dashboard**: Quickly view your overall milestone progress, recent logs and overall code time throughout the challenge.
+-   **Build your dashboard**: Quickly view your overall milestone progress, recent logs, and overall code time throughout the challenge.

 -   **Share your progress**: Easily share your logs and milestones to Twitter.